-To raise the head restraint, pull upward on the head Active Head Restraint - If Equipped restraint (on some models, you may need to press the For comfort the Active Head Restraints can be tilted push button).
-To lower the head restraint, press the push forward and backward.
-To tilt the head restraint closer to button, located at the base of the head restraint, and push the back of your head, pull outward on the bottom of the downward on the head restraint.
+To raise the head restraint, pull upward on the head restraint (on some models, you may need to press the push button).
+To lower the head restraint, press the push button, located at the base of the head restraint, and push downward on the head restraint.